mohneesh9797-puresoftware/lzws/README.md

 LZW streaming compressor/decompressor (LZW + Stream = LZWS) based on LZW AB.

 It consists of library and cli tool.
-Cli tool should be compatible with recent version of [ncompress](https://github.com/vapier/ncompress).
+Cli tool should be compatible with recent version of [ncompress](https://github.com/vapier/ncompress) and [gzip unlzw](https://github.com/Distrotech/gzip/blob/distrotech-gzip/unlzw.c).

 The main goal of the project is to provide streaming interface for lzw compressor.
 This interface is framework agnostic and can be used in any application.